Consumer Bill of Rights Regarding Tax Preparers

 - Fees and additional charges.
 Tax preparers must have a sign listing their tax preparation services and fees.

 - Whether or not the tax preparer will represent you at a government audit.
-Tax preparers that fail to post a sign stating they will not represent you at an audit must provide you with representation.
+Tax preparers that fail to post a sign stating they will not represent you at an audit must represent you or provide you with representation.

 - Whether the tax preparer is an attorney (member of the Bar of the State of New York) or a Certified Public Accountant (CPA), certified by the New York State Department of Education, Office of the Professions.
 Tax preparers must tell you if they are NOT an attorney or CPA (though they can still prepare your taxes).
-If a tax preparer uses the word “accountant” in an advertisement, then a Certified Public Accountant or Public Accountant must be present during all business hours, and must exercise control over all tax returns prepared there.
+If a tax preparer uses the word “accountant” in an advertisement, then a CPA or Public Accountant must be present during all business hours, and must exercise control over all tax returns prepared there.